httpie/cli/README.rst

 **The output is always streamed** unless ``--pretty`` is set or implied.
-You can use ``--stream`` / ``-S`` to enable streaming even with ``--pretty``, in which case every line of the output will processed and flushed as soon as it's avaialbe (as opossed to buffering the whole response which wouldn't work for long-lived requests).
+You can use ``--stream`` / ``-S`` to enable streaming even with ``--pretty``, in which case every line of the output will processed and flushed as soon as it's available (as opposed to buffering the whole response which wouldn't work for long-lived requests).
 You can test it with the Twitter streaming API:

 .. code-block:: shell